sunfounder/davinci-kit-for-raspberry-pi/docs/source/scratch/scratch_1.2_rabbit.rst

 This is a change size block that changes the size of the **Hare** sprite; the higher the value, the larger the sprite.

 .. note::
-  The sprite is also not infinitely large, and its maximum size is related to the original image size.
+  The sprite is not infinitely large, and its maximum size is related to the original image size.

 .. image:: media/button6.png
   :width: 200